-It could be that you can’t reach the websites of the VPN providers mentioned above, because they’re being blocked in Pakistan.
+It could be that you can’t reach the websites of the VPN providers mentioned above because they’re being blocked in Pakistan (all three work in Pakistan, thankfully!).
 If the site of a VPN provider is blocked, there are a couple of things you can do:

 - Try another service.
 A free VPN might help you access the right provider’s website, for example.
 You can then download the premium VPN of your choice to get full access.